 Bariatric and metabolic surgery is shown to significantly improve and reverse metabolic syndrome in women with PCOS.

 PCOS is one of the leading causes of infertility among women.
 Reproductive issues occur in 70% to 80% of women with PCOS.
 Numerous weight loss surgery patients of Mexico Bariatric Center® with PCOS have been cured and overcome infertility.

 What is PCOS?

-Polycystic ovary syndrome (PCOS) is a complex genetic, hormonal, and metabolic health problem that affects 1 in 10 women of reproductive age.
+Polycystic ovary syndrome (PCOS) is a complex genetic, hormonal, and metabolic health problem.
+It affects 1 in 10 women of reproductive age between 18 and 44 and often goes undiagnosed.
 Those diagnosed with PCOS often find themselves unable to ovulate, which continues hurting their ability to become pregnant.